 Born in June of 1880 in the small town of Tuscumbia, Alabama, Helen Keller enjoyed a happy childhood until an illness—most likely scarlet fever—left her deaf, dumb, and blind at just nineteen months old.
-As… (read full character analysis)
+As… read analysis of Helen Keller

 Helen Keller’s teacher, Miss Anne Sullivan, was the most profound influence on Helen’s life and her dearest companion.
-Miss Sullivan came to Tuscumbia, Alabama in the spring of Helen’s sixth year, and Helen writes of… (read full character analysis)
+Miss Sullivan came to Tuscumbia, Alabama in the spring of Helen’s sixth year, and Helen writes of… read analysis of Miss Anne Mansfield Sullivan

-The famed inventor of the telephone and a devoted advocate on behalf of blind and deaf children, Dr. Alexander Graham Bell became a friend and mentor to Helen when she was still a young girl… (read full character analysis)
+The famed inventor of the telephone and a devoted advocate on behalf of blind and deaf children, Dr. Alexander Graham Bell became a friend and mentor to Helen when she was still a young girl… read analysis of Dr. Alexander Graham Bell

 The director of the Perkins Institution for the Blind in Boston, Mr. Anagnos is a dear friend to Helen and an educator deeply invested in her growth and success.
-When Helen composes a short story… (read full character analysis)
+When Helen composes a short story… read analysis of Mr. Anagnos

 Miss Sarah Fuller